Liverpool 0–2 Arsenal (1989)

 The final match of the 1988–89 Football League season was contested at Anfield between Liverpool and Arsenal, respectively the first and second-placed teams in the First Division, on 26 May 1989.
 The clubs were close enough on points for the match to act as a decider for the championship.
 However, Arsenal had to win by at least two goals to overtake Liverpool in the table; anything else would result in Liverpool becoming champions.
 Arsenal won 2–0; midfielder Michael Thomas scored the second goal in the final seconds of the match, ending Arsenal's 18-year wait to be crowned champions.

-The two clubs had been due to meet a month earlier, but the stadium disaster at Hillsborough, which killed 97 of Liverpool's supporters, meant the fixture was postponed out of respect.
-It was moved to 26 May, six days after the FA Cup Final which Liverpool won.
+The two clubs had been due to meet a month earlier, but the stadium disaster at Hillsborough during Liverpool's FA Cup semifinal against Nottingham Forest, which killed 97 Liverpool supporters, meant the fixture was postponed out of respect.
+It was moved to 26 May, six days after the FA Cup Final – which Liverpool won over crosstown rivals Everton.
 Arsenal manager George Graham adjusted his usual formation to a defensive one to stop Liverpool's attacking threat; David O'Leary was employed as a sweeper in a back five.

 A peak British television audience of over 12 million saw a first half of few chances as Arsenal successfully nullified Liverpool.
 Striker Alan Smith scored from a header as play resumed in the second half, but as the game drew to a close with the score 1–0, Arsenal needed a second goal to win the title.
-In stoppage time, Arsenal's Thomas made a run through the Liverpool midfield and scored a last-minute goal, in the process denying Liverpool the chance of a second League and Cup double.
+In stoppage time, Arsenal's Thomas made a run through the Liverpool midfield.
+He scored a last-minute goal, in the process denying Liverpool the chance of a second League and Cup double.

 The match is considered to be one of the most dramatic conclusions to a league season in the history of the English game and is sometimes seen as the starting point of a renaissance in English football.
 The ban on English clubs playing in European football was lifted a year later and a new top division – the Premier League – was formed in 1992, which generated more revenue for clubs.
-The title decider also formed the centrepiece of Nick Hornby's book Fever Pitch.
+The title decider also formed the dramatic climax in the romantic fictional adaptation Fever Pitch (1997) of Nick Hornby’s million-selling autobiographical essay Fever Pitch: A Fan's Life.